-Families caring for children with life-limiting illnesses face difficult and sometimes lonely challenges.
-The goal of the Pediatric Palliative Care Network is to improve the quality of life of the entire family through its support and services.
+The goal of the Pediatric Palliative Care Network is to improve the quality of life for families caring for children with life-limiting illness.

 The Pediatric Palliative Care Network serves the unmet physical, emotional, social and spiritual needs of children in Massachusetts with life-limiting illnesses.
 Our services are provided at no cost to children 18 years old or younger who have a life-limiting illness.